orchetect/OSCKit/README.md

 For new users, see the [getting started guide](https://swiftpackageindex.com/orchetect/swift-osc/main/documentation) and the [code examples](https://github.com/orchetect/swift-osc-io-cocoa/tree/main/Examples) for the default network I/O module to see the library in action.

-## Dependencies

-- [swift-ascii](https://github.com/orchetect/swift-ascii) is used for ASCII string and character formatting and validation.
-- [swift-data-parsing](https://github.com/orchetect/swift-data-parsing) is used for message decoding.

 ## Author

 Coded by a bunch of 🐹 hamsters in a trenchcoat that calls itself [@orchetect](https://github.com/orchetect).